• Skip to primary navigation

 The legendary Beacon Theater at W.74 Street and Broadway has seen it all over the years.

-The historic theater has been an entertainment mainstay on the upper west side since 1929, originally opening as a movie house before becoming home to major events in arts & entertainment.
+The historic theater has been an entertainment mainstay on the Upper West Side since 1929, originally opening as a movie house before becoming home to major events in arts & entertainment.

-The Beacon has hosted big-time musicians for decades and has been home to the biggest night on Broadway, hosting the Tony Awards in 2011, 2012, & 2016.
 What makes the Beacon a special place to see a show is its size.
 At just under 3,000 seats, the theater is small and intimate, which enhances the acoustics and makes you feel so close to the performers compared to bigger arenas like Madison Square Garden.

-If you’re planning a trip to NYC, it’s worth looking to see who’s performing at the Beacon.
 The subway is just two blocks from the theater at W.72nd and Broadway.
 If you go or even just pass by, peek your head around the corner to the theater’s side entrance.
 You just might spot a cool tour bus or even the main act signing autographs. 😉

 Gourmet Grocery Story NYC Cheese Pieces

-There might not be a person, place, or thing that’s more synonymous with the Upper West Side than Zabars.
+There might not be a person, place, or thing that’s more synonymous with the Upper West Side than Zabar’s.

 Do you really want to know where the where local Upper West Siders shop?
 Look no further.

-Zabars has been a cornerstone “in the neighborhood” for 80 years and has remained in the same family through 3 generations.
+Zabar’s has been a cornerstone “in the neighborhood” for 80 years and has remained in the same family through 3 generations.
 Founded by Louis & Lillian Zabar in 1934, this iconic market started as a small shop at W. 80th Street & Broadway and has grown into over 20,000 square feet of deliciousness.

 Smoked fish, homemade roasted coffee, baked goods, and artisanal cheese are just some of the fan favorites at Zabars.